 Every successful forex trader knows that keeping a journal of the trades should be in the trading plan.
 Why is it important to keep track of all trades you make?
 What can the analysis of good and bad trades help you with?
 How can you minimize the risk with a trading journal?

-Keeping Track of Mistakes in the Trading Journal
+Keeping Track of and Review Mistakes in the Trading Journal

 Failure is a scary word for all of us.
 Ever since you are born, you are taught that mistakes are perceived as bad, embarrassing and should be avoided at all cost.
 While in fact mistakes are opportunities to learn, truly understand something and improve your chances of success when you try again.
 The key is, of course, to analyze the mistake and not to make it again.